mhhabib/cf_reminder/README.md

 - Select and Press `End Task` from bottom right button.

 ## Warning!
-- It may have bug.
+- It may have bugs.
 Since i used timer sleep, it may show you a lots of notification.
 If it this happens then [go](#Kill-the-application-from-background) to the above killing process.

 **NB** Feel to use and contribute the repository if you found any bugs.